ocharles/blog/posts/2014-08-07-postgresql-simple-generic-sop.md

 familiar with continue fairly naturally.
 We can map over these lists, exploit their applicative functor-like structure, fold them, and so on.

-`generic-sop` continues in the trend, using kind polymorphism and a few other techniques to maximise generality.
+`generics-sop` continues in the trend, using kind polymorphism and a few other techniques to maximise generality.
 We can see what exactly is going on with `generics-sop` if we ask GHCI for the `:kind!` of `Book`'s generic `Code`: